antoniolucas30/antoniolucas30/README.md

   My name is Antonio Lucas, I'm from Brazil, and I'm a continuous student on this vast world of programming.
 Currently, I'm taking a degree on Computer Science at Universidade de São Paulo.
 Sometimes, I like to make tutorials about Competitive Programming on Neps Academy, a Brazilian Site that helps others learn about Competitive Programming.
 Basically, I'm discovering more and more about myself with programming, so I hope that I forever continue to explore and study Programming!

- Feel free to check some of my repositories :D!

 ### • What am I doing right now?

 * I'm taking classes at different courses, especialty those provided by the University that I study.